 Previous attitude articles:

-One of the most important things I learned to do over the last couple of years is to relax.
-Don’t stress about the past, because you can’t change it.
-Don’t stress about the future, because you don’t know what will happen.
-Do what you can now to be successful, but it won’t happen overnight.
-I will write a much more detailed article on stress, but I think the more we relax the happier we are.
-I try to improve everyday, but I know I can’t do everything at once.
-Having 9 flips at one time can be stressful and I wish they were all completed and on the market right now, but that is not going to happen.
-All I can do is keep working hard to get my contractors to finish quickly, find new contractors and make sure I am on top of everything.
+One of the most important things I have learned to do over the last couple of years is to relax.
+Do not stress about the past because you cannot change it.
+Do not stress about the future because you do not know what will happen.
+Do what you can now to be successful, but know that it will not happen overnight.
+I will write a much more detailed article on stress, but I think the more we are able to relax, the happier we are.
+I try to improve every day, but I know I cannot do everything at once.
+Having nine flips at one time can be stressful.
+I wish they were all completed and on the market right now, but that is not going to happen.
+All I can do is to keep working hard to get my contractors to finish quickly, find new contractors, and make sure I am on top of everything.

-I hope this new idea helps people achieve more success and be happier.
+I hope this new idea helps people to achieve more success and to be happier.
 I will have my first new article on success and attitude published next week at the latest, but I may get it out this week.
-If anyone has any suggestions for topics to cover or things they need help with, please send me an email or leave a comment and I will do my best.
-Mark@investfourmore.com
+If anyone has any topic suggestions or things they need help with, please send me an email or leave a comment and I will do my best to answer.
+Mark@InvestFourMore.com